maritimeconnectivity/maritimeconnectivity.net/docs/source/terminology.rst

 Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The process of verifying the identity claimed by an entity based on its credentials. (from white paper of Identity Management and Cyber Security)
+The process of verifying the identity claimed by an entity based on its credentials.

 Authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The process of establishing a specific entitlement that is consistent with authorization policies. (from white paper of Identity Management and Cyber Security)
+The process of establishing a specific entitlement that is consistent with authorization policies.

 Authorization policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~